feathersjs/docs/frameworks/nuxtjs.md

 npm install --save-dev nodemon
 ```

-Now you must set up a couple new NPM scripts to build and start you new Feathers + Nuxt app.
+Now you must set up a couple new NPM scripts to build and start your new Feathers + Nuxt app.
 Open your `package.json` file and add these new scripts:

 ```json
 // your-app/package.json